-- The Accepted Independent Accountant is to view the balance sheet (at a minimum) of the related entity, to determine collectability of the related entity asset loan owing to a licensee.
+- The Qualified Accountant is to view the balance sheet (at a minimum) of the related entity, to determine collectability of the related entity asset loan owing to a licensee.

 - Evidence of collectability is by way of balance sheet or statement of financial position for related entity (not loan agreements).

 - If directors owe money to the company as an asset, collectability of those loans also need to be determined.
-The director would need a positive net asset position, and if the loans are current assets for the company, the director needs sufficient current assets to repay the loan amount in full.
+The director would need a net tangible asset position of at least $0 and a current ratio of at least 1:1 for the loan to be considered collectible.

-- Repayment of a loan through the payment of future dividends from the Licensee is not evidence of collectability, as the payment of the dividend reduces the Licensees NTA position by an equivalent amount.
+- Repayment of a loan through the payment of future dividends from the licensee is not evidence of collectability, as the payment of the dividend reduces the licensees net tangible asset position by an equivalent amount.